Industry Transformation Training

 About our Training: Industry Transformation Training

-Despite its growing relevance, industry decarbonisation remains a relatively new field for many think tanks engaged in climate policy.
-Think tank experts play a crucial role in shaping effective industrial transformation pathways, developing key strategies and policy recommendations to decarbonise industry at speed and scale.
+Despite its growing relevance, industry decarbonisation remains a relatively new field for many think tanks and civil society organisations engaged in climate policy.
+Experts from these types of organisations play a crucial role in shaping effective industrial transformation pathways, developing key strategies and policy recommendations to decarbonise industry at speed and scale.

-To support this, Agora Industry is hosting a five-day training programme, designed for think tank professionals focused on climate and industrial transformation.
+Against this backdrop, Agora Industry is hosting a five-day training programme, designed for professionals from think tanks, civil society organisations and research institutes focused on climate and industrial transformation.
 The programme is designed to deepen knowledge, enable the exchange of diverse perspectives, build practical skills and support the development of effective strategies tailored to regional contexts.

-Through peer exchange and Agora Industry expert-led content, participants will have the opportunity to validate or refine their strategic priorities and apply new insights to their think tanks’ industry-related work.
-The training also aims to identify synergies and identify further opportunities for collaboration across think tank networks to advance coordinated action on industry decarbonisation worldwide.
+Through peer exchange and Agora Industry expert-led content, participants will have the opportunity to identify or refine their strategic priorities and apply new insights to their industry-related work.
+The training also aims to foster collaboration to advance coordinated action on industry decarbonisation worldwide.

 Our upcoming trainings